 - The last step is to set key performance indicators (KPIs) that will help in measuring the effectiveness of the strategy.

 Businesses that handle the procurement process manually are likely to incur extraneous costs due to human error or omission, delay in payments, or delivery delays.

 The procurement function has matured from being a simple source-buy process to a growth enabler in a business.
 A function that plays such a pivotal role requires the power of digitization.
 Digitization of the procurement function is a great way to make the business future-ready and resilient.

 There is an overall shift in the procurement function with strategic sourcing becoming more predictive, transactional procurement becoming more automated, and vendor relationship management becoming more proactive.
 Digital procurement solutions empower businesses to keep up with the fast-paced market dynamics and improve procurement performance.
 Here is how digital procurement solutions enhance the procurement function.=

 - Improved Spend visibility: Digital procurement solutions provide better spend visibility and allow you to structure the cost across various suppliers.
 Spend analytics makes it easy to identify cost reduction opportunities continuously.
 Increased spend visibility helps in cost reduction.

 - Easy reporting: Digital solutions provide centralized access to purchase data, orders, and invoices, which makes reporting and cost analysis easy.
 Auditing becomes a breeze with digitization.

-- Improved Operational performance: A number of internal processes can be automated through digital procurement solutions, which improves operational efficiency, brings down error margins and eliminates payment delays.
+- Improved Operational performance: A number of internal processes can be automated through digital procurement solutions, which improve operational efficiency, brings down error margins, and eliminates payment delays.